n8n-io/n8n-docs/docs/integrations/builtin/credentials/wise.md

 When making a request to an SCA (strong customer authentication) protected endpoint, Wise returns a 403 Forbidden HTTP status code.
 SCA is required on Get Statements, and Funds transfer request.
 It is disabled when using test endpoints.

-If SCA is required an error similar ot below returnd from Wise:
+If SCA is required, Wise returns an error similar to below :

 > This request requires Strong Customer Authentication (SCA).
 Please add a key pair to your account and n8n credentials.
 See https://api-docs.transferwise.com/#strong-customer-authentication-personal-token